liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/03-using-guestbook-list-screenlet.markdown

 Compared to the `NavigationView` it replaced, this `NavigationView` contains Guestbook List Screenlet's XML, and lacks the `app:menu` attribute.
-Recall that this attribute pointed to the menu resource file used to create the drawer's items.
-Since you're using the Screenlet to display the drawer's items (the guestbooks), you don't need `app:menu`.
+Recall that this attribute pointed to the menu resource file that creates the drawer's items.
+Since the Screenlet now handles the drawer's items (the guestbooks), you don't need `app:menu` or the menu resource file.
 Delete the menu resource file `res/menu/activity_guestbooks_drawer.xml`.

 Note that Guestbook List Screenlet's XML strongly resembles Login Screenlet's